NBISweden/workshop-scRNAseq/README.md

 ## Run labs interactively (locally)

+> To run the labs locally follow these [instructions](https://nbisweden.github.io/workshop-scRNAseq/other/docker.html) to install Docker Desktop / Colima, depending on your operating system.

 - Create a new directory and `cd` into it.
 You will mount this directory to `/home/jovyan/work` in your container so that you can save your work locally.

 - To run Seurat or Bioconductor labs in RStudio